On a representation of partially-distinguishable populations: Describing a population

 \section{Describing a population}

-We consider a \emph{representative} set $\bscalX_{\a}$, i.e.\ a set in which individuals of interest can be uniquely characterised.
+We consider a \emph{representative set}\footnote{The main notations introduced in this article as well as their meaning are listed in Appendix~\ref{sec:notation}} $\bscalX_{\a}$, i.e.\ a set in which individuals of interest can be uniquely characterised.
 Because of this characterisation, a population, which can be intuitively understood as a collection of individuals, is formally defined as a subset of $\bscalX_{\a}$.
 The set $\bscalX$ of all possible populations is then defined as the set of all countable subsets of $\bscalX_{\a}$.
 In this way, the set $\bscalX$ is itself a representative set for populations.

-An important aspect is that in practice, a more realistic set $\boX$ needs to be considered for the representation of individuals.
-This set is seen as being a projection of the set $\bscalX_{\a}$ and we define $\phi : \bscalX_{\a} \to \boX$ as the associated projection map.
+An important aspect is that in practice, a more realistic set $\boX$ needs to be considered for the representation of individuals, and $\boX$ is assumed to be a Polish space equipped with its Borel $\sigma$-algebra $\calB(\boX)$.
+We define $\phi : \bscalX_{\a} \to \boX$ as the projection map relating states in the representative set $\bscalX_{\a}$ with simplified states in $\boX$.
 Such a simplification is required for most of the applications since the full characterisation of an individual is not usually considered accessible.
-For instance, the observation might not account for the shape, mass or composition of a given solid, so that only its centre of mass/volume can be inferred.
-One of the consequences of this simplified representation is that individuals might have the same state in $\boX$.
+For instance, the observation may not account for the shape, mass or composition of a given solid, so that only its centre of mass/volume can be inferred; in this case, a point in $\bscalX_{\a}$ might take the form $(\mathbf{s},\mathbf{m},\bfx)$ with $\mathbf{s}$ characterising the shape, $\mathbf{m}$ being the mass and $\bfx$ being the centre of mass, and points in $\boX$ might only describe the latter so that $\phi: (\mathbf{s},\mathbf{m},\bfx) \mapsto \bfx$.

+One of the consequences of the simplified representation described above is that individuals might have the same state in $\boX$.
 In the context of point process theory \citep{Daley2003}, processes that never have two individuals at the same point are called \emph{simple}.
-Borrowing this term, we can impose that representations should not require \emph{simplicity} in $\boX$ in general.
+Adopting this term, we aim to propose a representation that does not require \emph{simplicity} in $\boX$ in general.
+We assume that the set $\boX$ can be written as the union of an Euclidean space $\boX^{\inx}$ and an \emph{isolated point} $\psi$.
+The latter can be viewed as an \emph{empty state} and is used to provide an image to individuals that cannot be represented on $\boX^{\inx}$ such as individuals that are outside of the zone of interest.
 A practical example of the meaning of the sets introduced so far is given in Figure~\ref{fig:population}.